Skip to main content

 What is the ReAct pattern for AI agents?

-ReAct (Reason plus Act) is the dominant agent architecture in 2026.
-The agent reasons about a task, takes an action via a tool call, observes the result, then reasons again.
-This loop repeats until the task is complete.
-Claude, GPT-4o, and Gemini all support this pattern natively.
+ReAct (short for Reason plus Act) is the agent pattern everyone's converged on in 2026.
+The agent reasons about the task, acts through a tool call, looks at what came back, then reasons again.
+That loop just keeps going until the task is done.
+Claude, GPT-4o, and Gemini all support it natively now.

 Which Node.js framework is best for building AI agents?

-Vercel AI SDK for web-integrated agents with streaming UI.
-Anthropic Claude SDK for minimal abstraction and full control over the agent loop.
-LangChain.js for complex multi-tool systems with built-in memory modules.
-Most production teams use the Claude or OpenAI SDK directly.
+Reach for the Vercel AI SDK when you want web-integrated agents with a streaming UI.
+Reach for the Anthropic Claude SDK when you want almost no abstraction and full control of the agent loop.
+LangChain.js earns its keep on complex multi-tool systems where the built-in memory modules save you real work.
+Honestly, though, most production teams we see just use the Claude or OpenAI SDK directly.

 How do you handle AI agent errors in production?